Should I Use the Simplified Home Office Deduction?

 Comparison of tax savings using the simplified v. actual expenses home office method for a rural homeowner.
 They would save $1,500 with the simplified method, but $1,663.05 with actual expenses

 Country living means your housing costs are pretty low, especially given the size of your house.
-But you still wind up with a write-off of $1,663.50 using the regular method.
+But you still end up with a write-off of $1,663.50 using the regular method.

 Turns out, the actual expenses method is still the better choice.
-After all, you hit the cap on simplified method deductions, and there's no maximum for the regular method.
+The bottom line is that simplified method deductions have a cap, but there's no maximum for the regular method.

 Which home office deduction method is right for you?